-April Fools' Day, sometimes called All Fools' Day, is one of the most light-hearted days of the
+April Fools' Day, sometimes called All Fools' Day, is one of the most light-hearted

 year.
 Its origins are uncertain.
 Some see it as a celebration related

-to the turn of the seasons, while others believe it stems from the adoption of a new calendar.
+to the turn of the seasons, while others believe it stems from the

 New Year's Day Moves

-Ancient cultures, including those of the Romans
+Ancient cultures, including those of

 and Hindus, celebrated New Year's Day on or around April 1.
 It closely

 follows the vernal equinox (March 20th or March 21st.)
-In medieval times,
+In

 much of Europe celebrated March 25, the Feast of Annunciation, as the